- Download our Moving to New Zealand Guide (PDF)

 In New Zealand, all children aged between six and 16 are required to enrol in and attend a registered school.
-Therefore, parents wanting to homeschool their children in New Zealand will need to apply for permission from the Ministry of Education.
-They will also need to prove that their child will be taught as regularly and as well as in a regular school – although the law is vague on what counts as sufficient proof.
+Parents wanting to homeschool their children in New Zealand will therefore need to apply for permission from the Ministry of Education.
+They will need to prove that their child will be taught as regularly and as well as in a regular school – although the law is vague on what counts as sufficient proof.
 Once the ministry has granted an exemption certificate, parents are then entitled to claim a state-sponsored stipend to help with costs.

-Special needs education in New Zealand
+Special-needs education in New Zealand

 Tutors in New Zealand